jameshanlon/jameshanlon.github.io/content/writing-synthesizable-verilog.md

 **Use `.*` and `.name()` syntax in some circumstances to simplify port lists in module instantiations.** Doing so can reduce the amount of boilerplate code and thus the scope for typing or copy-paste errors.
-The wildcard `.*` also provides additional checks:
+The wildcard `.*` also provides additional checks:[^wildcards]

 - It requires all nets be connected.
 - It requires all nets to be the same size.